aka3257/csgo_gc-mm/README.md

 For Linux clients you don't have to specify any additional options.

+## Configuration
+if you want to set up your own GC, you can change ip address and port to yours in `csgo_gc/external_forwarder`, at `static std::string g_serverUrl = "http://your.ip.goes.here/gc";`.

 ## License
 This project is licensed under the 2-Clause BSD License.
 See [LICENSE.md](LICENSE.md) for details.